Mounisri-DS/Github_Git_Practice/README.md

-#Sample text file
+# Sample text file

-This is just a sample text file for testing purpose
+This is just a sample text file for testing purpose, hello world!